I believe my child is showing signs of oppositional defiant disorder (ODD) – How can I get them the help they need?

 • Repeated argumentative and defiant behavior.

-• Symptoms lasting a minimum of six months.
+• Symptoms that last a minimum of six months.

-American Academy of Child and Adolescent Psychiatry (ODD Resource Center) provides information and resources for families and youth on ODD.
-Also provides a child and adolescent psychiatrist finder.
+• American Academy of Child and Adolescent Psychiatry (ODD Resource Center) provides information and resources for families and youth on ODD.
+The website includes a child and adolescent psychiatrist finder.

-VeryWell Mind has a website that contains an informative section on ODD, providing information and links to resources on the condition, treatment options, what to do after diagnosis, preparing your child for school, disciplining an ODD child, strategies for living with an ODD child and links to websites that offer ideas for parents who have a child with ODD.
+• VeryWell Mind has a website that contains an informative section on ODD, providing information and links to resources on the condition, treatment options, what to do after diagnosis, preparing your child for school, encouraging responsible behavior, and enforcing consequences when a child with ODD engages in disruptive or harmful behavior.

 • Oppositional Defiant Disorder Online Support Group is a website operated by DailyStrength, a division of Sharecare that serves as a social network where users provide one another with emotional support.
-The site contains 500+ online communities that deal with different medical conditions or life challenges, and includes a group specific to ODD that can be accessed at: www.dailystrength.org/group/oppositional-defiant-disorder-odd
+The site contains 500+ online communities that deal with different medical conditions or life challenges and includes a group specific to ODD that can be accessed here.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST